markjsosnowski/OceanFishin/README.md

 * during the spectral current for fish worth a lot of points.
 * to catch the exceptionally rare spectral intuition fish.
 * for certain types of achievement and mission fish.

+Outside of the duty, the window will show you a timer counting down until the next voyage.

 ---